CARE qualification guidelines

 CARE Plus

-Beginning June 1, 2026, customers whose income is below 100% of Federal Poverty Guidelines will be enrolled in CARE Plus and will receive an additional discount on their monthly Base Services Charge.
+Beginning June 1, 2026, customers whose income is below 100% of Federal Poverty Guidelines will be eligible for CARE Plus, which provides an additional discount on the monthly Base Services Charge.

 Customers who enroll between April 1 and May 31 and qualify for CARE Plus will be automatically transitioned to the CARE Plus rate effective June 1, with no further action required.